Teenager charged with murder over fatal shooting of man in Peckham

 Gabriel Charles, 19, of Lympstone Gardens, Southwark, was charged with the murder of 20-year-old Jesse Lloyd-Smith in Peckham, south-east London.

-He is expected to appear at Willesden Magistrates’ court on Friday, Scotland Yard said.
+He is expected to appear at the Old Bailey on Tuesday, a courts official said.

 A 17-year-old boy was charged with murder on August 2, while four other people have been charged with perverting the course of justice.